 In OWOX BI, you can connect any standard attribution model to your reporting, set up a data-driven model based on OWOX conversion forecasting, or build a custom model based on your own rules and sales funnel.
 All this can be easily done in the product interface without the help of data engineers.

-There are some well-known models including Last click, First Click, and Rule Based.
+There are some well-known models, including Last Click, First Click, and Rule-Based.
 In addition, there are specific and advanced algorithms for building models to meet unique demands.
-All of them use standard SQL queries for transforming data.
-These queries need to be constantly reviewed, adjusted, and applied.

-The GDPR and CCPA require users’ consent before collecting analytics data.
-Thus, even for users that convert within a single session (Non-Consent Data), traffic sources might be unknown.
+The GDPR and CCPA require digital marketers to obtain users’ consent before collecting analytics data.
+Thus, traffic sources might be unknown even for users that convert within a single session (Non-Consent Data).
 This also leads to a discrepancy between CRM data and digital analytics data.

 Businesses that work with EU residents must comply with GDPR requirements regarding user privacy.
 Large fines may be imposed for noncompliance.

-If you have website traffic from Europe and you use Google Analytics, GDPR requirements are definitely being violated, as a cookie _ga with a client_id contains personally identifiable information, and this data is sent to Google Analytics and processed on servers as determined by Google Analytics itself.
+Suppose you have website traffic from Europe and use Google Analytics.
+In that case, GDPR requirements are being violated, as a cookie ga with a clientid contains personally identifiable information.
+This data is sent to Google Analytics and processed on servers as determined by Google Analytics itself.
 You cannot be confident that your users’ data will stay in the EU and be processed only within the EU.
-At the same time, your marketing team needs to measure the efficiency of ad campaigns and to have an impact on users' journey without blind spots.

 Google Analytics 4 provides clear and detailed options to manage imported data.
 However, there is no way to store data only in the location of your choice.
 You can request the processing of personally identifiable information in the EU or export data, but you cannot store all collected data in the selected location only.